Cray-HPE/canu/readme.md

 ### Backup Network

 Canu can backup the running configurations for switches in the management network.
-It backs up the entire swithc inventory from SLS by defualt, if you want to backup just one switch use the `--name` flag.
+It backs up the entire switch inventory from SLS by defualt, if you want to backup just one switch use the `--name` flag.

 Required Input
 You can either use an SLS file or pull the SLS file from the API-Gateway using a token.